AIDTLab-DAU/AIDTLab-DAU.github.io/_pages/3-research.md

           <h2 class="article__title">
             <a href="/research/digital_twin">Announcing the Launch of Our Official Website Explore the Future of AI Digital Twins and Advanced Technology</a>
           </h2>
-          <p class="article__excerpt">🌐 Discover our official website, showcasing AI Digital Twins and their transformative impact on industries.
+          <p class="article__excerpt">🌐 Discover our official webs ite, showcasing AI Digital Twins and their transformative impact on industries.
 Explore resources, solutions, and the latest in AI technology!</p>
           <div class="article__footer">
             <div class="article__meta">
               <span class="article__date"><time datetime="2024-09-30T00:00:00+09:00">September 30, 2024</time></span>